evilseanbot/learnsoftware/README.md

 If you don't love coding, I would suggest not trying to become a software engineer, but you should try to become *adequate* at basic web/software engineering as its widely useful for a variety of endeavors, whether you're interested in game design, research, graphic design, other fields of engineering, marketing, etc.

+People on this wacky journey with me:
 =======
+Chris (CMusgrave)

+Chris's Projects:
+- Doing neat things in CSS and possibly Javascript in Twine
+- Mechanical turking assistence tools
+  - A browser extension that allows you to right click to check spelling on a word in a web page.